-When women come to The Yinova Center for fertility treatment we always ask if their partners have had a semen analysis.
-Women who are not getting pregnant often assume that the problem lies with them and many are surprised to find out that for 40% of infertile couples the problem is male factor.
+When patients come to The Yinova Center for fertility treatment we always ask if they or their partner, if they have one, has had a semen analysis.
+Women* who are not getting pregnant often assume that the problem lies with them and many are surprised to find out that for 40% of infertile couples the problem is male factor*.

 The semen analysis measures a number of aspects of male fertility

 - Semen Count – Anything over 20 million sperm per milliliter is considered normal.

 - Morphology – This measures the shape of the sperm.
 A sample is considered normal if more than 30% of the sperm is a regular shape.
 But some labs assess morphology differently so it’s important to consult your doctor on what is normal.

 - Motility – This looks at whether the sperm can swim and are able to move forward.
 A sample where more than 60% of the sperm has a good forward motion is considered normal.

 - Volume – This measures the semen volume with any measurement between 1 ml and 6.5 ml being considered normal.

 - Liquefaction – When semen is first produced it has a gel-like consistency.
 This gel is formed by proteins from the seminal vesicles which are broken up as the semen becomes more liquid.
 It normally takes less than 20 minutes for a semen sample to change from a gel to a liquid.
 An abnormally long liquefaction time may indicate an infection.

 - Other – the test may also look for white blood cells that may indicate an infection, the PH of the sample, and fructose levels.